$ 1,320.00 (double / twin occupancy)

 Today we continue southwards into Lithuania and an in the middle of the day we arrive at Aukstatija National Park with its many lakes, rivulets and streams scattered between forests and hills.
 We explore the park on a 20km bike ride through the scenic landscapes and visit the pretty lakeside town of Paluse, famous for its wooden church.
 Late in the afternoon, we head towards Vilnius.
 Upon arrival we check in at Hotel Artis**** or similar.

-Liepaja takes its name from the numerous lime trees in the city.
+Liepaja takes its name from the numerous linden trees in the city.
 We start the day with a short stroll in the Old Town with the Trinity Church and we visit Jurmala Park and the former Naval Port area with its famous Orthodox Cathedral.
-Afterwards we drive through the former Duchy of Courland to Jurmala, the vibrant Latvian sea resort, famous for its wooden architecture and sandy beaches.
-Here we do a walking tour on the sandy beaches (2 hours, light).
-We reach Riga late in the afternoon and check in at Hotel Astor Riga**** or similar.
+Afterwards we drive through the former Duchy of Courland and visit its former capital Kuldiga, before we head further to Jurmala, the vibrant Latvian sea resort, famous for its wooden architecture and sandy beaches.
+Here we do a walking tour on the sandy beach.
+We reach Riga late in the afternoon and check in at Hotel Wellton Centrum**** or similar.

 Founded in 1201 by the German bishop Albert, Riga is the largest of the three Baltic capitals and boasts a true kaleidoscope of various architectural styles.
 The walking tour of the Old Town includes Riga Castle, Dome Cathedral, St. Peter’s Church, Swedish Gates, Three Brothers, Large and Small Guild House and the Freedom Monument.